varnish/Varnish-Book/varnish_book.rst

 - 2005: Ideas!
 Verdens Gang (www.vg.no, Norway's biggest newspaper) were looking for alternative cache solutions
 - 2006: Work began:
   Redpill Linpro was in charge of project management, infrastructure and supporting development.
-  Poul-Henning Kamp did the majority of the actual development.3
+  Poul-Henning Kamp did the majority of the actual development.
 - 2006: Varnish 1.0 is released
 - 2008: Varnish 2.0 is released
 - 2008: ``varnishtest`` is introduced